SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 > NOTE: Publishing too late (*at or after* 12pm) will prevent emails from being sent.

 Tweets via [@swiftlybrief](https://twitter.com/swiftlybrief) are currently done manually.
 Just ping Jesse when tweets need tweeting.

+### Continuous integration

+We use [travis-ci](https://travis-ci.org/SwiftWeekly/swiftweekly.github.io), [danger](http://danger.systems), and [proselint](http://proselint.com) (via [danger-prose](https://github.com/dbgrandi/danger-prose)).
+This ensures:

+- We're always pushing valid markdown and `jekyll` is happy
+- We write elegant prose — no grammar/spelling mistakes, and no offensive or unwelcoming language.
+See the [`Dangerfile`](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/Dangerfile) for more details.

 # Upcoming issues